-Todd P. Clyde has served as our Chief Financial Officer and Senior Vice President, Financial since January 2006, and has served as Chief Financial Officer since November 2002.
+Todd P. Clyde has served as our Executive Vice President and Chief Financial Officer since December 2007, and previously served as the Chief Financial Officer and Senior Vice President since January 2006.
+He joined us in November 2002 as the Chief Financial Officer.
 From January 2002 to November 2002, Mr. Clyde was Chief Financial Officer at Del Mar Database, Inc., a software company developing products for the mortgage lending industry.
 From March 2000 to October 2001, Mr. Clyde was Vice President and Controller at Verance Corporation, a digital information tracking and security company.
 From October 1997 to March 2000, Mr. Clyde was Vice President and Division Controller at I-Bus/Phoenix, a division of Maxwell Technologies, Inc. which is a manufacturer of customized industrial computing.
 Prior to this, he was a senior auditor at Ernst & Young, LLP, an international public accounting firm.
 Mr. Clyde received his B.S. in accounting and his Masters of Accountancy from Brigham Young University in 1994.
 Mr. Clyde is a Certified Public Accountant.

 Michael J. Keenan joined us in March 2006 as President of Digirad Imaging Solutions.
 Before coming to Digirad, Mr. Keenan held various roles at Apria Healthcare Group, Inc., a home healthcare company, from January 1994 to January 2006, most recently as Vice President of Operations.
 Before that, he served as Regional Sales Manager with Home Nutritional Services, a home infusion therapy company, from June 1988 to May 1992, and as an Assistant Manager and Nurse with Deaconess Medical Center, a hospital, from 1981 to 1988.
-Mr. Keenan holds a Bachelor of Arts degree from Whitworth College, Spokane Washington granted in 1987 and a registered nursing degree from Niagara College, New York granted in 1980.
+Mr. Keenan holds a Bachelor of Arts degree from Whitworth College, Spokane, Washington granted in 1987 and a registered nursing degree from Niagara College, New York granted in 1980.